 Beef Ragu Pasta

 This flavorful and totally irresistible Beef Ragu Pasta is pure comfort food!
-A cousin to boeuf bourguignon & perfect for a chilly night.
+It’s a cousin to boeuf bourguignon & perfect for a chilly night.

 This Pot Roast Pasta is slow-cooked in the oven with a beef chuck roast, tomatoes, red wine, and aromatics to make a flavorful pasta sauce.